-A Security Coordinator will present him/herself at all times as a professional, upholding the mission, goals and objectives of the organization.
+A Security Coordinator will present themselves at all times as a professional, upholding the mission, goals and objectives of the organization.
 He/she will remain current on best skills related to assisting Academy administrators and staff.
-The Security Staff will be hired by the Educational Service Provider ("ESP") or a 3rd Party Contractor, will be assigned to specific areas and duties as needed, by the Academy Director.
+The Security Staff will be hired by the Educational Service Provider ("ESP) or a 3 Party Contractor, will be assigned to specific areas and duties as needed, by the Academy Director.